UPDATE: HIV Prophylaxis Following Occupational Exposure

 B. HIV Testing of the Source Patient

 - Consistent with recommendations by the Centers for Disease Control and Prevention (CDC), the US Department of Labor, Occupational Safety and Health Administration (OSHA) mandates that medical facilities subject to OSHA authority use rapid HIV antibody tests when testing the source patient after potential exposure to a bloodborne pathogen.
+The CDC recommends testing with a fourth-generation antibody/antigen combination assay.

 - The source patient should be tested as soon as possible to determine HIV infectivity.